marcoevang/camilladsp-setrate/README.md

 1. **Automatic updating of the sample rate when that of the audio stream being captured changes.**

-*CamillaDSP* works at the fixed sample rate set in its configuration file.
-If the sample rate of the captured audio is different, and resampling is not enabled,  playback will not be correct. ***camilladsp-setrate*** solves this problem by changing the configuration of CamillaDSP to match the sampling rate of the captured audio.
-This is obtained by subscribing to *alsa* events, reading the current sample rate when it changes, reading the current configuration of *CamillaDSP* and overwriting the *samplerate* parameter.
+*CamillaDSP* works at a fixed sample rate.
+However, sample rate may change during a session, e.g. when listening to a playlist.
+In this case, if the sample rate from the audio source does not match the sample rate *CamillaDSP* is using for processing,  playback will not be correct.

+***camilladsp-setrate*** solves this problem by changing *CamillaDSP*'s configuration on-the-fly to match the sampling rate of the captured audio.
+This is obtained by subscribing to *alsa* events, reading the current sample rate when it changes, reading the current configuration of *CamillaDSP* and overwriting the *samplerate* and/or *capture_samplerate* parameters.
 To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
-Then the _samplerate_ parameter value in the configuration is replaced with the value provided by the *alsa* sound system.
-The _chunksize_ parameter value is as well updated as a function of the sample rate.
-Finally, the updated configuration is flushed to the DSP with the command `SetConfig.`It is also possible to have the value of the *capture_samplerate* parameter updated instead; in this case the *chunksize* parameter is left unchanged (see the information below about the *--capture* command flag) .
+Then the _samplerate_ and/or *capture_samplerate* values in the configuration are replaced with the correct ones.
+The _chunksize_ parameter value is as well updated as a function of the sample rate, calculating the value suggested in the section "Devices" of the [*CamillaDSP* home page](https://github.com/HEnquist/camilladsp).
+Finally, the updated configuration is flushed to the DSP with the command `SetConfig.`

+***camilladsp-setrate*** may also allow resampling to a fixed playback rate and upsampling by a fixed factor.
+Details are provided below in the "Running" section (see `--capture` flag and `--uppsampling` option).

 <ins>This feature has only been tested with USB gadget capture devices</ins>.

 2. **Automatic reloading of a valid configuration whenever the playback device becomes available.**

 *CamillaDSP* stops working when the playback device is no longer available.
-This happens, for example, when your DAC is switched off or the user switches to another input.
-Unfortunately, *CamillaDSP* remains blocked even when the playback device becomes available again. ***camilladsp-setrate*** reloads a valid configuration as soon as the playback device reappears, thus unlocking _CamillaDSP_.
+This happens, for example, when your DAC is switched off or you switch to another input.
+Unfortunately, *CamillaDSP* remains blocked even when the playback device becomes available again.

+***camilladsp-setrate*** reloads a valid configuration as soon as the playback device reappears, thus unlocking _CamillaDSP_.
 This result is obtained by going through the same procedure described above for sample rate.
 In this case, however, the procedure is initiated by a signal sent by the operating system to the _**camilladsp-setrate**_ process when the playback device is detected.
 This is obtained by means of an `udev rule` (see the `88-DAC.rules` file).

 <ins>This feature has only been tested with USB playback devices</ins>.

 ## Context